 We’ve compiled the following safety tips for working with adhesives that can help guide you as you develop your own safety protocol.

-Safety Tips for Working with Adhesives
+Adhesive Safety Tips for Working with Glues

 - Safety training: Employers must offer their employees training about the dangers they face on the job and what they can do to protect themselves.
 Safety training should be frequent, thorough and taken seriously.